depthfirstlearning/depthfirstlearning.com/_posts/2019-05-02-WassersteinGAN.markdown

   5. [Overview: Generative Adversarial Networks – When Deep Learning Meets Game Theory](https://ahmedhanibrahim.wordpress.com/2017/01/17/generative-adversarial-networks-when-deep-learning-meets-game-theory/comment-page-1/)
       * A short blog post which briefly summarises many of the topics we’ve covered so far.
   6. [How to Train your Generative Models?
 And why does Adversarial Training work so well?](https://www.inference.vc/how-to-train-your-generative-models-why-generative-adversarial-networks-work-so-well-2/) and [An Alternative Update Rule for Generative Adversarial Networks](https://www.inference.vc/an-alternative-update-rule-for-generative-adversarial-networks/)
-      * Two great blog posts from Ferenc Huszar that discuss the challenges in training GANs as well as the differences between the JSD, KLD and reverse KLD.
+      * Two great blog posts from Ferenc Huszár that discuss the challenges in training GANs as well as the differences between the JSD, KLD and reverse KLD.
   7. [Simple Python GAN example](https://github.com/HIPS/autograd/blob/master/examples/generative_adversarial_net.py)
       * This example illustrates how simple GANs are to implement by doing it in 145 lines of Python using Numpy and a simple autograd library.